Effective 15 December 2023

 - decide if you meet the conditions we set for a product or service

-- decide if we will need a guarantor or security.
+- decide if we’ll need a guarantor or security

 When you use any of our products and services

-When you use our products and services, including the freely available ones, we’ll use your personal information to communicate with you about those products and services.
-We’ll keep a record of how we can contact you – for example, by email, phone, or text.
+When you use our products and services, including the free ones, we’ll use your personal information to communicate with you about those products and services.
+We’ll keep a record of how we can contact you – for example, by email, phone, or text message.

 Personal information helps us do what you ask us to